Home

 AR=(Al2O3/(Fe2O3)

 An increase in clinker AR (also sometimes written as A/F) means there will be proportionally more aluminate and less ferrite in the clinker.
-In Ordinary Portland Cement clinker, the AR is usually between 1 and 4.
+In ordinary Portland cement clinker, the AR is usually between 1 and 4.

 The above three parameters are those most commonly used.
 A fourth, the 'Lime Combination Factor' (LCF) is the same as the LSF parameter, but with the clinker free lime content subtracted from the total CaO content.
 With an LCF=1.0, therefore, the maximum amount of silica is present as C3S.

-You are in Clinker: compositional parameters
+You are in Compositional parameters:

 The following pages have more details on clinker composition, reactions in the kiln and cement milling: